SoloUnity/macos-apps-and-enhancements/README.md

-# macOS Apps and Safari Extensions
+# macOS Apps and Enhancements
 List of apps that improve on the default macOS experience while generally retaining the macOS aesthetic.
 All apps are Apple Silicon native.

 | Legend              	| Icon          		| Description                                       	|